austinhoag/computer_vision/README.md

-# Worked examples from the book Programming Computer Vision with Python
+# Worked examples from the book "Programming Computer Vision with Python" by Jan Erik Solem